-It is recommended that patients with a sensitive stomach take Mybufen Max during meals.
+It is recommended that patients with a sensitive stomach take Mybufen with food.

-If you take more Mybufen Max than you should
+If you take more Mybufen than you should

-If you have taken more Mybufen Max than you should, or if children have been taken medicine by accident always contact a doctor or nearest hospital to get an opinion of the risk and advice on action to be taken.
+If you have taken more Mybufen than you should, or if children have been taken medicine by accident always contact a doctor or nearest hospital to get an opinion of the risk and advice on action to be taken.